 A cancer-focused project coordinated by the University of Limerick has been awarded grant funding of almost €5m from the EU.

-A project entitled Origin, which is coordinated by the University of Limerick (UL), is working to “dramatically reduce” the risk of error in the treatment of prostate and gynaecological cancer.
+The Origin project, coordinated by the University of Limerick (UL), is working to “dramatically reduce” the risk of error in the treatment of prostate and gynaecological cancer.

 Origin aims to deliver more effective, photonics-enabled brachytherapy cancer treatment through advanced real-time radiation dose imaging and source localisation.